thebetar/EncryptedMessageExchange/readme.md

 -   Build the docker containers using `docker compose build`
 -   Start the docker containers using `docker compose up -d`
 -   Marvel at the wonders of this applications

+To run this project in development mode follow the following steps

+-   Start the redis docker container using `docker run --publish=6379:6379 --name=ressilient-hosting-db -d redis`
+-   Navigate to the client folder using `cd client`
+-   Install all npm dependencies using `npm install`
+-   Run the client using `npm run dev`
+-   Open a new terminal
+-   Navigate back to the server using `cd server`
+-   Install all npm dependencies using `npm install`
+-   Run the client using `npm run dev`